Zarna-Pathak/API_Test/README.md

 * Rejects empty text input (empty or whitespace-only)
 * Enforces maximum text length of 280 characters
 * Returns 400 for validation errors with clear messages
+* Requires "contains" query parameter for search requests
+* Returns 404 when no texts match the search query
 * Handles invalid or missing request bodies via FastAPI/Pydantic
 * Prevents duplicate POST requests using idempotency
 * Returns 409 Conflict if the same Idempotency-Key is reused with different text